 When businesses attempt to combine this data, they encounter quality and consistency issues that make it unreliable for analysis.

-- Risks of remaining with legacy systems versus benefits of migrating to Microsoft data fabric
+- Risks of remaining with legacy systems versus benefits of migrating to Microsoft Data Fabric

 - Key migration risks that CXOs should monitor